TimBoleslawsky/data-science-vault/Notes/Approaches for creating Classification Models.md

    - Formula for the likelihood: $P(x_i = 1 | y) = \frac{\text{Count of documents in class } y \text{ containing word } i}{\text{Total number of documents in class } y}$ the product of this is the likelihood.

 3. Gaussian Naïve Bayes is particularly useful for tasks where you need to classify continuous features that are assumed to have a bell-shaped distribution, making it suitable for problems where the data can be modeled using continuous, normally distributed features.
 We for example use it in text or image classification.
-   - Formula for the likelihood: likelihood function of the gaussian distribution, more [[Parameter Estimation for Probabilistic Models#Maximum Likelihood Estimation (MLE)|here]].
+   - Formula for the likelihood: likelihood function of the gaussian distribution, more [here](Parameter%20Estimation%20for%20Probabilistic%20Models.md#maximum-likelihood-estimation-mle).
 ## Issues Specific in Modeling Classification Problems
 **Balanced training classes**
 In a lot of real word classification problems, there exists an unbalance in training classes.
 For example, if we want to classify terrorists, there are way more non-terrorists than terrorists.
 If we fit our classifier with an unbalanced data set, we will likely miss all of the terrorists because their contribution to the loss function is so minimal.
 It is generally best to use equal numbers of positive and negative examples.
 We could use a workaround like replicating some of the scarce data or weighing the rare training examples by adding coefficients, but in each case, we bias the classifier, which can lead to problems.
-More on handling imbalanced classes here: [[Handling Imbalanced Classes]].
+More on handling imbalanced classes here: [Handling Imbalanced Classes](Handling%20Imbalanced%20Classes.md).

 **Multi-class Classification**
 It is also no rarity that we need to classify between more then two classes.
 This is a problem for most classifiers.
 A workaround is to build many one-vs.-all classifiers.